neuronsimulator/nrn/programming/math/vector.rst

     Example:

         .. code-block::
-            none

-            objref vec, vec1, vec2
+            python

-            vec = new Vector (10,4)
+            vec = h.Vector(10,4)
-            vec1 = new Vector (10,5)
+            vec1 = h.Vector(10,5)
-            vec2 = new Vector (10,6)
+            vec2 = h.Vector(10,6)
             vec.append(vec1, vec2, 7, 8, 9)
+            vec.append(h.Vector([4,1,2,7]))

-        turns ``vec`` into a 33 element vector, whose first ten elements = 4, whose second ten elements = 5, whose third ten elements = 6, and whose 31st, 32nd,
+        turns ``vec`` into a 37 element vector, whose first ten elements = 4, whose second ten elements = 5, whose third ten elements = 6, and whose 31st, 32nd,
-        and 33rd elements = 7, 8, and 9, respectively.
+        and 33rd elements = 7, 8, and 9, and 34-37 are 4,1,2,7.
+Note that the Vector created to pass the Python list
+	into append is immediately discarded.
 Remember, index 32 refers to the 33rd element.

 ----

 .. method:: Vector.insrt